paulvtan/no-laugh-challenge-pre-msa/1. Implementing Video Player/README.md

 ### Video.js

-This video component will define the video wrapper which will get the video from the url that we put into App.js, map it over to Video.js and play it.
+This video component will define and call the `video()` function which will get the video url that we put into AddVideo.js, map it over to Video.js and play it.

 `.propTypes` give the current component a property of PropTypes equals to an object.
 This object will have as many PropTypes as the amount of props that be passed on the current component.

 In this case Video component will have one PropTypes called `posts`, which is an mandatory PropTypes of an object; i.e. whatever prop in the form of posts from the component instance must be an object.

- `.isRequired` means that if there is no post being passed into our `Displayer` component, throw a big error!
+`.isRequired` means that if there is no post being passed into our `Displayer` component, it will throw a big error!

 ```javascript
 import React from 'react'